 We collect information about you for a range of purposes, including because we are required to identify you in accordance with the Anti-Money Laundering and Counter-Terrorism Financing Act 2006 (Cth) or learn about and verify your financial situation in accordance with the National Consumer Credit Protection Act 2009 (Cth) or for the purposes of considering and assessing an application for credit, and subsequently managing any credit facility we may provide to you.

-RateSetter Australia Pty Limited may, on your behalf, collect information held about you for the purposes of helping you obtain a quote for credit from a credit provider (for example, when RateSetter Australia Pty Limited helps you obtain a quote for credit from the Custodian).
+RateSetter Australia Pty Limited may, on your behalf, collect information held about you for the purposes of helping you obtain a quote for credit from a credit provider (for example, when RateSetter Australia Pty Limited helps you obtain a quote for credit).

 If you apply for credit (such as, a personal loan, car loan or green loan), we may collect information about you from third parties (for example, any person who referred you to us, from your employer, service providers, agents, advisers or brokers).
 We may also collect credit-related information about you from other lenders and CRBs.

 The Privacy Act protects your sensitive information, such as health information which may be collected on hardship applications.
 If we need to obtain this information, we will ask for your consent.